wdhongtw/vscode-otp-toolbox/README.md

 # OTP Toolbox

-Store your TOTP secrete and generate the code with one command.
+Store your TOTP secret and generate the code with one command.

 Like Google Authenticator or other Apps, but within VS Code.